Bay window: Uses

-In Islamic architecture, oriel windows such as the Arabic mashrabiya are frequently made of wood and allow viewing out while restricting visibility from the outside.
-Especially in warmer climates, a bay window may be identical to a balcony, with a privacy shield or screen.

 Bay windows can make a room appear larger, and provide views of the outside which would be unavailable with an ordinary flat window.
-They are found in terraced houses, semis and detached houses as well as in blocks of flats.
+They are found in terraced houses, semis, and detached houses as well as in blocks of flats.

+In commercial structures bay windows allow an expanded footprint out into "public space", ideal for showroom windows; in multi-story commercial structures, particularly early skyscrapers, they increased a building's space without adding to its taxable footprint or expanding from the ground up into public space.

-Based on British models, their use spread to other English-speaking countries like Ireland, the US, Canada and Australia.
+Based on British models, their use spread to other English-speaking countries like Ireland, the US, Canada, and Australia.
 Following the pioneering model of pre-modern commercial architecture at the Oriel Chambers in Liverpool, they feature on early Chicago School skyscrapers, where they often run the whole height of the building's upper storeys.
 They also feature in bay-and-gable houses commonly found in older portions of Toronto.

+Particularly during the Gothic period bay windows often served as small house chapels, containing an altar and resembling an apse of a church.
+Especially in Nuremberg these are even called Chörlein (lit. 'little apse/choir'), with the most famous example being the one from the parsonage of St. Sebaldus Church.

+In medieval times and up to the Baroque era most bay windows were oriels, and frequently appear as a highly ornamented addition to the building rather than an organic part of it.

+In Islamic architecture, oriel windows such as the Arabic mashrabiya are frequently made of wood and in warm climates serve the general function of an enclosed balcony, providing greater privacy and relief from the sun.

 Bay windows were identified as a defining characteristic of San Francisco architecture in a 2012 study that had a machine learning algorithm examine a random sample of 25,000 photos of cities from Google Street View.